What’s the role of Hackney CVS?

 Celebrating 20 years at the Ace Hotel

-Update: we enjoyed an excellent 20 year anniversary event, read all about it here.
+We enjoyed an excellent 20 year anniversary event, read all about it here.